davatorium/rofi/doc/rofi-theme.5.markdown

 * `%`   : Multiply
 * `min` : Minimum of l or rvalue;
 * `max` : Maximum of l or rvalue;
+* `floor` : Round down lvalue to the next multiple of rvalue
+* `ceil` : Round up lvalue to the next multiple of rvalue
+* `round` : Round lvalue to the next multiple of rvalue

 It uses the C precedence ordering.